Harmish5201/nlp-text-analysis/README.md

 2. **Pointwise Mutual Information (PMI)** — Quantifying word associations (collocations).
 3. **N-Gram Language Models** — Measuring text predictability using perplexity on the WikiText-2 dataset.

-Each module is designed as an interactive lesson, supported by empirical findings and data visualizations.

 ---

 ## Repository Structure